f0ursqu4r3/jumpstone/docs/PROTOCOL.md

 ## Event Graph

 - Deterministic canonical JSON payloads.
-- Event IDs derived from BLAKE3 hashes.
+- Event IDs derived from the BLAKE3 hash of the canonical event body and rendered as `$`-prefixed base58.
 - Auth chains defined by `auth_events` references.

 ### Channel Messaging (Week 4 bootstrap)